o3de/o3de.org/content/docs/user-guide/networking/multiplayer/debug-desync.md

 ---
 linkTitle: Debugging Multiplayer Desyncs
 title: Debugging Multiplayer Desync Using Audit Trail
-description: Analyze and debug multiplayer desyncs using the Multiplayer Desync Audit Trail tool.
+description: Analyze and debug multiplayer desyncs using the Multiplayer Desync Audit Trail tool in Open 3D Engine (O3DE).
 weight: 800
 ---

 When a client and server disagree on the value of a networked variable, a desync occurs.
-Desyncs can be extremely difficult to debug which is where the *Multiplayer Desync Audit Trail* can help.
+Desyncs can be extremely difficult to debug, but the *Multiplayer Desync Audit Trail* tool can help.

-The Multiplayer Desync Audit Trail is a tool available with the multiplayer gem for `debug`-configuration builds.
-It details all network desyncs that occur and categorizes network activity leading up to a desync, allowing you to root cause the desync itself.
+The Multiplayer Desync Audit Trail tool in **Open 3D Engine (O3DE)** is available with the **Multiplayer Gem** for `debug`-configuration builds.
+The tool details all network desyncs that occur and it categorizes network activity leading up to a desync, allowing you to root cause the desync itself.

 ![Audit Trail Overlay](/images/user-guide/networking/multiplayer/audit_trail_default.png)

-The Audit Trail will capture a desync including the input ID and host frame it occurred on.
-For every desync, the UI will list all the captured activity leading to the desync.
-The depth of this history can be controlled by a cvar.
+The Audit Trail tool captures a desync, including the input ID and host frame that it occurred on.
+For every desync, the UI lists all the captured activity leading to the desync.
+You can control the depth of this history by a cvar.

 ## Auditing Categories